-The Gemara answers: The Baraisa is discussing a case where he has not redeemed any ma'aser sheini before.
+The Gemora answers: The braisa is discussing a case where he has not redeemed any ma'aser sheini before.

-The Gemara asks: Why can't he bring other ma'aser that he has (worth less than a perutah) and combine the two (and then deconsecrate it)?
+The Gemora asks: Why can't he bring other ma'aser that he has (worth less than a perutah) and combine the two (and then deconsecrate it)?

-The Gemara answers: Biblical and Rabbinic ma'aser cannot combine.
+The Gemora answers: Biblical and Rabbinic ma'aser cannot combine.
 [The ma'aser sheini produce in the mixture has been Biblically nullified (for the principle that any item that will eventually become permitted is not nullified is a Biblical one), and it is only regarded as Rabbinical ma'aser.]

-The Gemara asks: Why can't he bring ma'aser sheini of demai (produce purchased from an am ha'aretz; we are uncertain if ma'aser was separated and one is Rabbinically obligated to separate ma'aser from it) and combine the two?
+The Gemora asks: Why can't he bring ma'aser sheini of demai (produce purchased from an am ha'aretz; we are uncertain if ma'aser was separated and one is Rabbinically obligated to separate ma'aser from it) and combine the two?

-The Gemara answers: We are concerned that he might bring Biblical ma'aser.
+The Gemora answers: We are concerned that he might bring Biblical ma'aser.

-The Gemara asks: Why can't he bring two perutah coins and deconsecrate a perutah and a half's worth of ma'aser sheini produce, and then he will be able to deconsecrate the half a perutah's worth of ma'aser found in the mixture?
+The Gemora asks: Why can't he bring two perutah coins and deconsecrate a perutah and a half's worth of ma'aser sheini produce, and then he will be able to deconsecrate the half a perutah's worth of ma'aser found in the mixture?

-The Gemara answers: Do you think that one and a half perutah's worth of ma'aser consecrates two perutah's?
-That is not so!
-[The two perutah coins do not become holy with a perutah and a half of ma'aser sheini produce!]
+The Gemora answers: The two perutah coins do not become holy with a perutah and a half of ma'aser sheini produce!
 One perutah becomes holy because of a perutah's worth of produce, but a half a perutah's worth of produce does not have the ability to endow holiness on the second perutah at all.
 It emerges that he will be combining a half of a perutah's worth of Biblical ma'aser with a half a perutah's worth of Rabbinic al ma'aser (and that we already have established does not work).

-The Gemara asks: Why can't he bring an issar coin (one which is considerably larger that a perutah; he can then "leave room" to deconsecrate the produce in the mixture)?
+The Gemora asks: Why can't he bring an issar coin (one which is considerably larger that a perutah; he can then "leave room" to deconsecrate the produce in the mixture)?

-The Gemara answers: We are concerned that he might bring perutos.
-(52b3 - 53a3)
+The Gemora answers: We are concerned that he might bring perutos.

-The Baraisa had mentioned a case (of nullification) where ma'aser entered Yerushalayim and left.
+The braisa had mentioned a case (of nullification) where ma'aser entered Yerushalayim and left.

-The Gemara asks: Why can't he bring it back into Yerushalayim and eat it there (and there will be no need for nullification)?
+The Gemora asks: Why can't he bring it back into Yerushalayim and eat it there (and there will be no need for nullification)?

-The Gemara answers: It became tamei (and therefore it cannot be eaten).
+The Gemora answers: It became tamei (and therefore it cannot be eaten).

-The Gemara asks: Why can't he redeem it?
-Did we not learn that Rabbi Elazar said that ma'aser sheini which became tamei can still be redeemed even in Yerushalayim!?
+The Gemora asks: Why can't he redeem it?
+Did we not learn that Rabbi Elozar said that ma'aser sheini which became tamei can still be redeemed even in Yerushalayim!?

-The Gemara answers: The Baraisa is discussing food which was purchased with ma'aser sheini money (which cannot be redeemed).
+The Gemora answers: The braisa is discussing food which was purchased with ma'aser sheini money (which cannot be redeemed).